the-aci/.github/profile/README.md

-## the Ada CoElaboration Initiative
+## the Ada Coelaboration Initiative

 <!--